Satyanarayan - After Indian Women's League success, AIFF has confidence in KSFA to host I-League second division | Goal.com

 12 teams featured in the IWL last season which saw a group stage, followed by a knockout stage wherein the top two teams from two clusters qualified for the semi-final.
 All games were played at a single venue – the Bangalore Football Stadium.

 M Satyanarayan, the secretary of the KSFA, explained how the tournament was a grand success and a win-win for all stakeholders.
 He stated how KSFA established a women's league system in the state in 2018.
-The Karnataka Women's League has two divisions now with the Super League being the top one.
-FC Bengaluru United were the inaugural winners who then qualified for the IWL.
+The Karnataka Women's League has two divisions now with the Super Division being the top one.
+Bangalore United FC won the tournament in the 2018-19 season and finished runners-up last season.
+Kickstart FC won all six of their games this season and were crowned champions.
+Both these teams represented the state in the 2019-20 IWL.

 “Then we held our first Impetus Trophy where 18 teams came up and we realised that there are so many girls playing.
 Now we have a Super Division and an A-Division.
 We have not played anything in the A-Division but we are planning to play either a seven a side or an eight a side there.
 Because, when you have just three good players at a club and others just make up the numbers, it makes the games one sided.